yhnavein/express-starter/README.md

 [pull request #64](https://github.com/sahat/hackathon-starter/pull/64) as a reference guide.
 I have explained my reasons why it could not be merged in [issue #63](https://github.com/sahat/hackathon-starter/issues/63#issuecomment-34898290).

-### How do I switch SendGrid for another email delivery service?
-Run `node setup.js` bundled with Hackathon Starter, then select **Email Service** option.
-It will automatically replace appropriate strings in your code.
-Currently there are three options: SendGrid, Mandrill, and Mailgun.

 ### Can I use Sass instead of LESS stylesheets?
 Yes you can!
 Although you will have to manually convert all existing stylesheets